Payroll Services for Employers & Contractors Across the UK

 We manage the auto-enrolment obligations alongside the payroll — assessing employee eligibility each period, calculating contributions correctly, and ensuring the pension provider receives what they are owed within the required timeframe.
 We also handle re-enrolment when it falls due.

-The corporation tax implications of the salary and dividend strategy that contractors and director-shareholders use — the full thinking behind how remuneration is structured from a tax perspective — live on the Corporate Tax and Business Advisory pages.
-Payroll processes the salary once the decision is made.
-The decision itself deserves its own, fuller treatment.
+The corporation tax implications of the salary and dividend strategy that contractors and director-shareholders use — the full thinking behind how remuneration is structured from a tax perspective — live here.

 The self-assessment return that a director must file personally — to report dividend income, salary, and any other income sources — is covered on the Self-Assessment page.
 Payroll ends at the payslip.
 Self-assessment picks up from there.

 We hear a version of the same thing from many clients who come to us for payroll support.
 Not a crisis.
 Not a disaster.
 Just a low-level, persistent unease about whether everything is being done correctly.
+Whether the tax codes are right.
 Whether the submissions are going in properly.
-Whether the tax codes are right.
 Whether there is something in the payroll history that, if looked at closely enough, would turn out to be wrong.

 That unease is understandable.
 Payroll carries a combination of complexity and consequence that makes it one of the harder things for a non-specialist to manage with genuine confidence.
 The rules change.
 The tax codes update.
 The employment landscape shifts.
 And all of this happens while the business itself is demanding attention every single day.